papers-we-love/kattankulathur/README.md

 - **Paper Name**: [One-liner abstract](Link to Fermat Library annotated version)

 # Want to Give a Talk?
-We publish our talk to [Paper We Love's Youtube](https://www.youtube.com/user/PapersWeLove) & [MixCloud Channels](https://www.mixcloud.com/paperswelove/) and where there are viewed by an audience of researchers and developers worldwide.
+We publish our talks to Paper We Love's [Youtube](https://www.youtube.com/user/PapersWeLove) & [MixCloud](https://www.mixcloud.com/paperswelove/) Channels and where there are viewed by an audience of researchers and developers worldwide.

 If you'd like to give a talk at our chapter, please (fill out the form here.)[link to goo.gl forms]